Mikejo5000/vsts-docs-pr/docs/package/nuget/nuget-exe.md

 [!INCLUDE [nuget-3x](../_shared/nuget-3x.md)]

-Note: this page covers interactive scenarios.
-For help using NuGet.exe in builds, see the [builds section](../build/overview.md).
+> [!NOTE]
+> This page covers interactive scenarios.
+In Team Build, use the NuGet step to [restore](/vsts/build-release/package/nuget-restore.md) and [publish](/vsts/build-release/package/nuget-pack-publish.md) packages.

 ## Add a feed to NuGet 3
 NuGet 3 supports the Credential Provider, which automatically acquires feed credentials when needed.